-Bring a business card
+*a business card

-Come with paper and pen
+* paper and pen

-Have a list of questions you’d like to ask
+*any questions you’d like to ask

 *Be ready to present your pitch (if you have work to pitch)

-Follow these steps for your 15 minute appointment:
+Follow these steps for your 15-minute appointment:

 *Have your business card and one-sheet ready

 Research the editors, publishers and agents at the conference and pick the ones who represent the genre you write and prepare your pitch accordingly.
 Make your one-sheet, make or purchase

-Get business cards.
+business cards.
 They don’t have to be fancy.
 But make a business card on your computer so professionals can make notes on the back and remember you.

-Make the best of your 15 minute appointment.
+Make the best of your 15-minute appointment.

 *Title, genre, word count, completion date